History, Vision, and Values

 Appleseed's History

-Appleseed was founded in 1992 concentrating in providing adult mental health services; counseling, case management, crisis intervention, pre-hospitalization screening, diagnosis and medication/somatic.
-In 1993 the agency added housing services for low and moderate income people.
-Two apartments were purchased in 1994 through a grant from the Ohio Department of Mental Health to house individuals with severe mental disability.
-Services for children and families were added in 1995 and Appleseed became a full service mental health agency.
+Appleseed was founded in 1991 and began offering adult mental health services; counseling, case management, crisis intervention, pre-hospitalization screening, diagnosis and medication/somatic to residents of Ashland County.
+In 1993, the agency added housing services for individuals with low-to-moderate income.
+Two apartments were purchased in 1994 through a grant from the Ohio Department of Mental Health & Addiction Services to house individuals with a severe mental disability.
+Services for children and families were added in 1995, and Appleseed became a full-service mental health agency.

-Under the umbrella of Appleseed, the following supporting programs are also provided to Ashland County community members: Rape Crisis Domestic Violence Safe Haven, Community/School Liaison program, Co-Occurring, Use Disorder Program, SPARK program, Keeping Families Strong home-based services, and the Supported Employment program.
+Under the umbrella of Appleseed, the following supporting programs are also offered: Safe Haven, Community/School Liaison program, Co-Occurring Program, SPARK program, and Supported Employment program.

-Appleseed, as a multi-service agency, provides high quality, research-based, affordable, accessible, and outcome-driven services to help people improve their lives and develop necessary skills to live, learn, and work successfully in our community.
-The agency has grown from its beginning with 12 employees serving only adults seeking mental health treatment to its current role in the community offering mental health care to all ages, services in all of the local schools systems, co-occurring substance use and mental health services, employment services, 24-hour crisis mental health intervention, community housing programming, and 24/7 domestic violence and sexual assault shelter and support services.
+Appleseed, as a multi-service agency, provides high quality, research-based, affordable, and outcome-driven services to help residents improve their lives and develop necessary skills to live, learn, and work successfully in our community.
+The agency has grown from 12 employees serving only adults seeking mental health treatment to over 100 employees offering comprehensive mental health care and supportive services to persons of all ages.

 Values